UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 In my opinion, travelers want to forge deeper connections to people, traditions and customs of the places they are visiting because these experiences add a meaningful and memorable component to a trip or holiday.

-This idea is clearly supported by a so-called paradigm shift from brand-centric to customer-centric - seen everywhere -as we have become self-empowered through digital technology and innovation.
+This idea is clearly supported by the so-called paradigm shift from brand-centric to customer-centric as we have become self-empowered through digital technology and innovation.

 I think it is extremely interesting to try and understand this shift and the social motivators and drivers behind it and I have discovered that it all revolves around three things: